-A Gantt chart is a stacked bar chart that is used to display a timeline of events and the associated tasks, milestones, or activities.
-They are often used in project management to visually identify task and project start dates, durations, end dates, and more.
+A Gantt chart is a stacked bar chart that displays a timeline of events and the associated tasks, milestones, or activities.
+Gantt charts are often used in project management to visually identify task and project start dates, durations, end dates, and more.

 - How To Create A Gantt Chart